One question that many cleaning contractors often ask is, how does one make the move from residential cleaning jobs to commercial cleaning?

 The machinery needed is large and expensive, so it wise to do market research before making any purchase decisions.
 In this process, you may want to consider what other services you might offer, such as tile and grout restoration or window washing.

-Keep this article handy as you make the transition between residential and commercial cleaning.
+Keep this article handy as you ask yourself, “how do I grow my cleaning company?”
 There are many steps to making this process happen, but with a good background of knowledge and the right tools, your commercial cleaning business will take off before your eyes.